MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-how-defer-revenue-expenses.md

 6. Choose the **OK** button.
 The deferral schedule is updated for the sales invoice.
 The related deferral template is unchanged.

 ## <a name="to-preview-how-deferred-revenues-or-expenses-will-be-posted-to-the-general-ledger"></a>To preview how deferred revenues or expenses will be posted to the general ledger
+> [!NOTE]
-**Note**: The steps in this procedure are the same as when you preview how expense deferrals are posted.
+>   The steps in this procedure are the same as when you preview how expense deferrals are posted.

 1. In the **Sales Invoice** window, choose the **Preview Posting** action.
 2. In the **Posting Preview** window, choose the **G/L Entry** action, and then choose the **Show Related Entries** action.